frankstepanski/fullstack-coding-bootcamp/frontend/7-Next/README.md

 You can use React to build your UI and then incrementally adopt Next.js features to solve common application requirements such as routing, data fetching, etc.

+### Major Features of Next.js

+- File-system based routing
+- Hybrid rendering: SSR (server-side rendering), SSG (static site generation) and CSR (client-side rendering)
+- Image and font optimization
+- Automatic bundle-splitting and lazy-loading
+- Improved SEO

+Next.js is normally used to build ***fullstack*** applications.
+You can use Next.js to build the frontend and backend of your application.
+Next.js provides an API route feature that allows you to create API endpoints within your Next.js application.
+This eliminates the need for a separate backend server (eg. Node + Express, Python + Flask, etc).

+***Note:*** There is no requirement that you have to use Next.js for the backend.
+You can use any backend technology but Next.js provides a convenient way to build fullstack applications.

 ### How React does Client-side Rendering

 Content is rendered in the browser by the client fetching a bundle JS file from the server.